 We have been living on reduced rations this week, not because it’s January and everyone else is a) on a diet or b) broke, but because our renovation work has started and we are a) somewhat nervous about spiralling costs and b) our pantry supplies are in a series of cardboard boxes on the kitchen floor because the old pantry is kaput and the new one isn’t built yet.

 I knew this day was coming so I’ve been a bit slack on the shopping front lately.
-But despite having the world’s smallest freezer we almost always have a frozen chicken in it, so even when it looks like there’s nothing to eat we can treat ourselves to a roast chicken.
+Even with our recent renovation, we have the world’s smallest freezer.
+You can take a look at this useful content if you want to change up the looks of the kitchen for easy access.
+We almost always have a frozen chicken in it, so even when it looks like there’s nothing to eat we can treat ourselves to a roast chicken.
 But with no potatoes – and very few vegetables at all except what’s in the garden – I decided to pot-roast the chicken instead.
 Discovering that we were all out of my all-time favourite pantry staple, the humble tin of whole peeled tomatoes, meant a bit of creative thinking was required.
 This delicious pot-roast was the result.

 Pot-roast chicken and chickpeas